codeWonderland/dice-hero-automator/README.md

 With versions of Ubuntu that use Wayland, you'll need to disable this following [this guide](https://linuxhint.com/enable-disable-wayland-ubuntu/).

 ## Usage
+This is meant to work with an android phone.
+Please turn on developer mode and enable USB Debugging prior to start.

 Open a terminal with your phone connected to your device and run `scrcpy`.
 This should give you a copy of your screen you can interact with on your computer.
 Navigate to the map view to start

+The first time you use `scrcpy`, you may have issues getting your phone screen to display.
+Try using `adb kill-server` to reset the connection, approve the connection via the pop-up on your phone, and run the `scrcpy` command again.

 Open a new terminal terminal, navigate to the project, activate the venv environment and run:
 ```